vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 ## scRNA-seq
+Running a scRNA-seq pipeline has never been easier!

 ### Pipeline steps
 <p align="center">
   <img src="../../_static/scrna_seq.png">
 </p>

 #### Downloading of sample(s)
 Depending on whether the samples you start seq2science with is your own data, public data, or a mix, the pipeline might start with downloading samples.
-Take a look at the downloading_fastq workflow for extensive documentation about downloading of public samples.
+Take a look at the [downloading_fastq](./download_fastq.html) workflow for extensive documentation about downloading of public samples.

 ### Downloading and indexing of assembly(s)